tommeier/git-release/README.md

 ## Deploy

-After a deploy running `releaseable-deployed` with the release tag passed in provides the ability to generate the changelog based only on the last deploy.
+After a deploy running `git-release-deployed` with the release tag passed in provides the ability to generate the changelog based only on the last deploy.
 With a custom deploy prefix, for example `deployed/staging` you can scope the changelog to a given environment.

 ## Full examples